|

 in the region of £100 million.

-Paveway IV is a is a joint development by the UK-based Raytheon
+Paveway IV is a joint development by the UK-based Raytheon

 Systems Ltd (RSL) and Raytheon Missile Systems (RMS) in the US.